overhide/remotestorage-tutorial/README.md

 This tutorial will cover how to very easily make an offline-first Web application without being responsible for your user's data nor back-end maintenance.

-We start by learning how to leverage [Remote Storage](https://remotestorage.io/) (RS) &mdash; which gives us everything but the ability to make money.
+We start by learning how to leverage <a target="_blank" href="https://remotestorage.io/">Remote Storage</a> (RS) &mdash; which gives us everything but the ability to make money.
 Later on we switch focus to an RS extension that, just as easily as the rest of RS, allows us to offer in-app purchases.
 Why switch focus to having an app that makes money?
 So you can keep the lights on and have time to make more apps, of course.

-[Remote Storage](https://remotestorage.io/) (RS) is a community derived effort [that's many things](https://remotestoragejs.readthedocs.io/en/latest/why.html).
+<a target="_blank" href="https://remotestorage.io/">Remote Storage</a> (RS) is a community derived effort <a target="_blank" href="https://remotestoragejs.readthedocs.io/en/latest/why.html">that's many things</a>.
 Most of which are easily demonstrable with this here hands-on tutorial.

-With the help of the [remoteStorage.js](https://www.npmjs.com/package/remotestoragejs) NPM library RS becomes an offline-first back-end for your Web application.
+With the help of the <a target="_blank" href="https://www.npmjs.com/package/remotestoragejs">remoteStorage.js</a> NPM library RS becomes an offline-first back-end for your Web application.
 Offline-first as your users' data is synced with the back-end when they're online but leverages browsers' local-storage when they're disconnected.
 All without any effort from you, the app developer.